I was “HIGH” for my fortieth birthday!

 One of my birthday gifts was a road trip to Albuquerque, New Mexico.
 It was time for the annual Hot Air Balloon Fiesta!
 It’s a whole different perspective when requesting “balloons” for your birthday! 🙂

 Our first day on the balloon grounds was actually day nine of the event.
-My travel group (Blanca, her Aunt and Uncle) and I, were invited to be a part of this year’s Balloon Chase Crew for the Mad Hatter Balloon.
-This was the second time for Blanca and I, but for Aunt Karen and Uncle Richard, this was their very first time at the event.
+My travel group and I were invited to be a part of this year’s Balloon Chase Crew for the Mad Hatter Balloon.
+This was the second time I got to experience the event.

 The job of a Balloon Chase Crew consists of many duties.
 But for the most part, it’s to ensure the safety of the pilot and his/her aircraft.
 They help unload the balloon, unpack the balloon and set up the balloon.
 Once their pilot takes flight, the Crew hops into vehicles to follow the flight path.
 The high priority is to make sure the pilot is safe wherever he/she lands.